Piano Recital: Olga Scheps

 Olga Scheps started the Allegro inquieto first movement at a fluent pace, not exaggerating contours and accents.
 Five bars of poco meno mosso lead into the subsequent Andantino: this felt like semplice, but there is an additional annotation espressivo e dolente.
 For me, both these attributes (expression and pain / suffering) took about ten bars to take effect, really (I felt the same with the second Andantino segment in this movement).
 On the other hand, the performance in the virtuosic Allegro sections was really excellent and impressive.

 I really liked the interpretation of the Andante caloroso, with its warm, radiant, but really very unique tonality / harmonics.
-The interpretation was very convincing, intense, with very nice legato playing, and Olga Scheps’ way of forming the giant dynamic arches in this movement with lots of expression and force.
+The interpretation was very convincing, intense, with very nice legato playing.
+Olga Scheps’ way of forming the giant dynamic arches in this movement featured lots of expression and force.
 I particularly liked the return to Tempo I towards the end, where the pianist managed to keep up the full tension, even though the music seems to have come to a halt at this point.

 For the enthralling, almost “jazzy” Precipitato with its concise syncopes and the intricate rhythmic shifts, Olga Scheps appeared to have again collected all her forces and energy: this music is requiring extreme rhythmic conciseness, force, and endurance.
 With this movement, the pianist has created a true highlight at the end of her official program.
 The audience was enthusiastic and gave a standing ovation.